open-telemetry/oteps/text/0156-columnar-encoding.md

   protocol extension
   transparent and automatic.
 This can be achieved by adding the `ArrowStreamService` to the same gRPC listener.
-A configuration parameter will be added to the OTLP receiver to disable this default behavior to support specific uses.
+A configuration parameter will be added to the `otelarrow` receiver to disable this default behavior to support specific uses.
 * OTLP Exporter: By default the OTLP exporter should initiate a connection to the `ArrowStreamService` endpoint of the target receiver.
 If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the classic OTLP protocol.
 A configuration parameter could be added to